CodeForPhilly/philly-ward-leaders/data-scripts/README.md

 You should use the `pipenv` command to install the dependencies.
 Install that with a package manager or `pip install pipenv`.

+After you have pipenv, change in to this data-scripts directory and run `pipenv install`

 To run the commands, use a pipenv shell like:

 ```